By RODNEY HOemail@example.com

 “Too Close to Home” TLC (second season completed) This Tyler Perry-created series focuses on a young woman who is forced to return to her trailer-park beginnings after her political career is derailed by a sex scandal.
 Season one debuted in 2016.
 Season two aired in early 2017.

 “SWV Revisited” WE-TV (second season concluded)

 “Like a Boss” Oxygen.
 Nick Cannon is an executive producer.
 Show debuted March 29, 2016.
 Here’s the description: Being a boss is tough, but being an assistant is impossible.
 This project follows the dynamic and hard-working assistants to the biggest mavens and moguls in the Atlanta entertainment scene from celebrities to record executives. .
 Featuring Amber Grimes, assistant to media mogul Nick Cannon; Devin Simpson assistant to successful real estate agent Blair Myers; Rian Parish, assistant to popular radio personality Big Tigger; and Drekia Glenn assistant to music executive Abou “Bu” Thiam, Ratings were abysmal.
-I am quickly placing this in gray area for that reason.
+One season and out.

 “Here We Go Again” TV One.
 Debuted February 9, 2016, this multi-generational comedy series stars LeToya Luckett (“Single Ladies”), Wendy Raquel Robinson (“The Game”) and Kyndall Ferguson.
 Show cancelled after one season.

 “Elbow Room” HGTV (fourth season aired, retired in 2015)